avahidi/tinydtb/examples/intro/README.rst

-This example provides a short intrudction to tinyDTB.
+This example provides a short introduction to tinyDTB.
 It should teach you to

 #. load a DTB file
 #. read a property from the DTB and access its data